Create and manage databases with the Database Service

 High Availability

-For PostgreSQL database clusters, enable or disable same zone high availability.
+For AlloyDB Omni and PostgreSQL database clusters, enable or disable same zone high availability.
 See the Configure high availability section for more information.

 Data Protection

-For PostgreSQL and Oracle database clusters, you can enable or disable Data protection:
+For all database cluster types, you can enable or disable Data protection:

 1. Click edit Edit to the right of the Data protection header to access the form to control the data protection settings.
 If automated backups are enabled, you can also configure how long the backups are to be retained.